Aaronontheweb/node-bootcamp/sessions/hour1/06_working-with-packages/user-defined-packages/readme.md

 #### Running the Sample Application

-This particular example serves plain text back in response to an HTTP request connection on port **3000** and simply returns an integer representing the current time via UNIX timestamp.
+This particular example serves plain text back in response to an HTTP request connection on port specified by the host process and simply returns an integer representing the current time via UNIX timestamp.

 To use this example, start the application: